 Do you remember your first pair of heels?
 I remember my first pair vividly.
-They were beige with a one inch heel, and boy, were they snappy looking.
-From that time forward, I looked for the unusual styles.
+They were beige with a one inch heel, and boy, were they snappy looking or super cute, which is a description used today.

-Back in the 60s, we had to wear dresses or skirts to school.
-Some girls wore some of the most stylish clothing.
+Back in the 60s, girls were not allowed to wear pants.
+Some girls wore some of the cutest outfits.
 My clothes were mostly used but very nice looking thanks to my aunt’s.
 My Mom would take in the clothes they gave me, and I was happy with that.

 Because we wore dresses and skirts back then, we wore shoes according to how we were dressed.
 We wore from white tennis shoes to heels with stockings.
-Stockings with tennis shoes wasn’t a bad look.
+We even wore stockings with our tennis shoe.

 Girls would envy other girls for their shoes and clothes.
 There were always those few girls who dressed to the nine everyday.
 I didn’t always dress for success, but I was shoes perfect.
 So, as a girl from a low income family, I didn’t do too bad when it came to wearing stylish shoes.